Hello @reeflings,

 Get a feel

 You can always have a look on an immo website (e.g. Immoweb or Immovlan) to get a feel of how many square meters feel good to you.
-A more accurate option is also asking to have a look at the apartments of other Reeflings who have measured their appartments, eg. Lee (see also her post about her 70m2 appartment - link to be added soon).
+A more accurate option is also asking to have a look at the apartments of other Reeflings who have measured their appartments, eg. Lee (see this document ).

 Err towards the lower estimate